k2052/developer.2052.me/source/partials/about.md

 like poetry and I thought, with this, I'm gonna be more productive than ever before.
 I can generate a blog in five minutes with this thing!

-Then you discover that generating things have a tendency to act like generated things.
+Then you discover that generated things have a tendency to act like generated things.
 You have no idea how anything works but you learn that you can abstract not knowing anything away -- and everyone has learned this; so everything you use is so abstracted that you have no idea how it works and neither does anyone